Ada Celeste Sweet: Career

-In 1868, General Sweet received from President Grant the appointment as pension agent in Chicago.
+In 1868, General Sweet was appointed by President Grant as pension agent in Chicago.
 Ada entered the office, learned the details of the business, and carried on the work for years.
 In 1872, General Sweet was made first deputy Commissioner of Internal Revenue, and moved to Washington, D.C.
 Ada accompanied him as his private secretary.
 He died on New Year's Day, 1874, leaving an estate too small to provide for his family.